Language in the Flow of Time: Time-Series-Paired Texts Weaved into a Unified Temporal Narrative: Experiment

 \subsection{Main Results}

-\textbf{Time Series Forecasting.} Table \ref{tab: main forecasting} presents the performance results for the time series forecasting task.
+\textbf{Improved Forecasting over Uni-modal Modeling and MM-TSFLib.} Table \ref{tab: main forecasting} presents the performance results for the time series forecasting task on Time-MMD datasets.
 For each dataset and time series model, we report the average performance across four different prediction lengths, and the full results for each prediction length are provided in Appendix \ref{ap: full results}.
-For datasets with relatively few samples, such as Economy, we perform short-term forecasting with prediction lengths of $\{6, 8, 10, 12\}$.
-In contrast, for datasets with a larger number of samples, such as Environment, we perform long-term forecasting with prediction lengths of $\{48, 96, 192, 336\}$.
-From the results, compared to uni-modal modeling or the state-of-the-art baseline MM-TSFLib, our TaTS consistently achieves the best performance across all datasets.
-Notably, by plugging in TaTS to various existing time series models, it achieves an average performance improvement of over $5\%$ on 6 out of 9 datasets and delivers a remarkable performance boost of over $30\%$ on the Environment dataset, which contains the largest number of samples among all datasets.
-The results also demonstrate that TaTS is highly compatible with a wide range of existing time series forecasting models, including transformer-based models, linear models, and frequency-based models, consistently delivering performance improvements across all of them in both long-term forecasting and short-term forecasting tasks.
+For datasets with relatively few samples, we perform short-term forecasting with prediction lengths of $\{6, 8, 10, 12\}$.
+In contrast, for datasets with a larger number of samples, we perform long-term forecasting with prediction lengths of $\{48, 96, 192, 336\}$.
+From the results, compared to uni-modal modeling or MM-TSFLib, our TaTS consistently achieves the best performance across all datasets.
+Notably, by plugging in TaTS to various existing time series models, it achieves an average performance improvement of over $5\%$ on 6 out of 9 datasets and delivers a remarkable performance boost of over $30\%$ on the largest dataset, Environment.
+The results also demonstrate that TaTS is highly compatible with a wide range of existing time series forecasting models, consistently delivering performance improvements across all of them in both long-term forecasting and short-term forecasting tasks.
 We provide a visualization of the performance boost in Appendix \ref{ap: full radar}, showcasing the improvements achieved by different time series models on each dataset.

 \arraystretch{1.0}

 \arraystretch{1.0}